 - You must complete all three exams to receive credit for the course.
-Students who do not complete all three exams will receive an "N" grade (see below for exam policies). - If you do not complete other course assignments, you will be given a grade of 0 (zero) for that component and this will be used in calculating your final grade.
+Students who do not complete all three exams will receive an "N" grade (see below for exam policies). - If you do not complete the Quizsignments, you will be given a grade of 0 (zero) for that component and this will be used in calculating your final grade.